-Includes 2 subsections that support an outcome where Health and disability services are provided in a safe environment appropriate to the age and needs of the people receiving services that facilitates independence and meets the needs of people with disabilities.
+Includes 2 subsections that support an outcome where Health and disability services are Subsections provided in a safe environment appropriate to the age and needs of the people receiving applicable to this services that facilitates independence and meets the needs of people with disabilities. service fully attained.